-- Input drive energy, regenerative drive energy, input vehicle energy, and regenerative vehicle energy recorded on 2016/07/01 Fig.1. - Battery mode of operation, catenary mode of operation, distance travelled by the vehicle, and velocity recorded on 2016/07/01 Fig.2.
-The battery and catenary modes are binary values, but for clarity, the catenary mode has been assigned the value of 110, while the battery mode the value of 90. - Battery status, battery voltage, and battery current recorded on 2016/07/01 Fig.3.
+- Battery mode of operation, catenary mode of operation, distance travelled by the vehicle, and velocity recorded on 2016/07/01 Fig. 2.
+The battery and catenary modes are binary values, but for clarity, the catenary mode was assigned the value of 110, while the battery mode was assigned the value of 90. - Battery status, battery voltage, and battery current recorded on 2016/07/01 Fig. 3.